 - 4.5 Staff, parents and the wider community should report any concerns that they have about the welfare of children, however minor or seemingly insignificant.
-Staff should not assume that someone else will report concerns.

-- 4.6 Barr's Hill School recognises that any child can be the victim of abuse and may benefit from early help.
-However, the school will be particularly vigilant to potential need for early help if a child:

-- Is disabled and have specific additional needs;

-- has special educational needs (whether or not they have a statutory education, health and care plan);

-- is a young carer;

-- is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups;

-- is frequently missing/goes missing from care or from home;

-- is misusing drugs or alcohol themselves;

-- Is at risk of modern slavery, trafficking or exploitation;

-- is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse;

-- has returned home to their family from care;

-- is showing early signs of abuse and/or neglect;

-- is at risk of being radicalised or exploited;

-- is a privately fostered child.2

-- 4.7 Barr's Hill School recognises that abuse can take many different forms.
-Staff will also receive training on the following issues and action will be taken if the school believes that a child is at risk of or is the victim of:

-- physical abuse;

-- sexual abuse;

-- child sexual exploitation;

-- emotional abuse;

-- neglect;

-- bullying, including cyber- or online-bullying;

-- child criminal exploitation (including involvement in county lines);
+Staff should not assume that someone else will report concerns. - 4.6 Stoke Park School recognises that any child can be the victim of abuse and may benefit from early help.
+However, the school will be particularly vigilant to potential need for early help if a child: - Is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory education, health and care plan); - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is misusing drugs or alcohol themselves; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health issues or domestic abuse; - has returned home to their family from care; - is showing early signs of abuse and/or neglect; - is at risk of being radicalised or exploited; - is at risk of 'honour-based' abuse such as Female Genital Mutilation or Forced Marriage; - is persistently absent from education, including persistent absences for part of the school day. - is a privately fostered child.2 - 4.7 Stoke Park School recognises that abuse can take many different forms.
+Staff will also receive training on the following issues and action will be taken if the school believes that a child is at risk of or is the victim of: - physical abuse: - sexual abuse; - child sexual exploitation; - emotional abuse; - neglect; - bullying, including cyber- or online-bullying; - child criminal exploitation (including involvement in county lines); - domestic abuse; - fabricated or induced illness; - faith-based abuse: - serious violence and harassment, including gangs or youth violence; - gender-based violence; - hate;

+2 Taken from paragraph 19, Keeping Children Safe in Education (September 2021)

-- domestic abuse;
+- mental health;

-- fabricated or induced illness;

-- faith-based abuse;
+- peer on peer abuse;

-- serious violence including gangs or youth violence;

-- gender-based violence;

-- hate.

 - So called honour-based violence (including female genital mutilation and

 - forced marriage);

 - radicalisation;

 - relationship abuse;

 - sexual violence or sexual harassment (including peer on peer/child on child abuse);

-- sexting;
+- sharing of consensual or non-consensual nude and semi-nude images/videos;

 - trafficking and modern slavery.

-2 Taken from paragraph 18, Keeping Children Safe in Education (September 2020)

-- 4.8 Barr's Hill School will also take action to protect children missing education and children missing from home or care. - 4.9 There are other familial issues that can have a detrimental impact on children.
-We work with other agencies in line with Keeping Children Safe in Education (September 2020) to support children and families in the following circumstances: - Children facing the court procedures and/or children in the court system; - Children with family members in prison; - Children who are homeless. - Children who need a social worker.
+- 4.8 Stoke Park School will also take action to protect children missing education and children missing from home or care.

+- 4.9 There are other familial issues that can have a detrimental impact on children.
+We work with other agencies in line with Keeping Children Safe in Education (2021) to support children and families in the following circumstances:

+- Children facing the court procedures and/or children in the court system;

+- Children with family members in prison;

+- Children who are homeless.

+- Children who need a social worker.